Due to the difference in material compositions and installation, pointing out the exact STC rating of a door is hard.

 General STC ratings of doors

-It’s important to note that these are approximate ratings and that actual STC ratings for a specific door depend on various factors, such as the materials used, construction, and installation.
+Note that these are approximate ratings and that actual STC ratings for a specific door depend on the materials used, construction, and installation.

 What is a good STC rating for doors?